 Pricing measures for healthier diets

 food and drinks.

-A health levy on sugary drinks is an effective tool to reduce sugar consumption and to encourage manufacturers to reduce sugar content.
-It can lead to benefits for all – consumers who drink less sugar, governments with increased revenue to fund health promotion and drink companies who have an incentive to manufacture lower sugar products in line with what consumers expect.
+Taxes on sugary drinks companies are an effective tool to reduce sugar consumption and to encourage manufacturers to reduce sugar content.
+They can lead to benefits for all – including consumers drinking less sugar, increased revenue for governments to fund public health and an incentive for drink companies to create and market lower sugar products.

-Levies or taxes on sugary drinks have been implemented in more than 50 countries around the world, and evidence shows a drop in consumption of high sugar options following introduction in many countries.
+Taxes on sugary drinks have been implemented in more than 100 countries around the world, and evidence shows a drop in consumption of high sugar options following introduction in many countries.

-Why is a health levy on sugary drinks a good idea in Australia?
+Why is a tax on sugary drinks companies a good idea in Australia?

-One way we can address this is to put a levy on sugary drinks, or on the companies that make those drinks.
-Sugary drinks companies can then either reduce the amount of sugar in their drink to avoid or minimise the levy, or choose to sell their drink at a higher price than a similar drink with lower sugar content.
-Australians benefit through reduced sugar content in drinks, reduced sugar consumption and through increased government revenue that can be used to fund health promotion interventions.
+One way we can address this is to put a tax the companies that make sugary drinks.
+Sugary drinks companies can then either reduce the amount of sugar in their drinks to avoid or minimise the tax, or if they choose not to, the revenue can be used to fund practical things that make life healthier and cheaper for families.

-Sugary drinks levies or taxes are now common around the world, in place in more than 50 countries.
+Sugary drinks taxes are now common around the world, in place in more than 100 countries.
 Research in many countries shows reduced consumption following introduction, and also shows they can encourage manufacturers to reduce the sugar content in their drinks.

 Read more about the case for a health levy on sugar sweetened beverages in Australia.

-Do other countries have health levies or taxes on sugary drinks?
+Do other countries have taxes on sugary drinks?

-More than 50 countries across the globe have implemented a levy on sugar sweetened beverages.
+More than 100 countries across the globe have implemented a tax on sugary drinks.
 Read about the effects these taxes have had on consumption and reformulation on the Obesity Evidence Hub.

-How should a health levy on sugary drinks be designed?
+How should a tax on sugary drinks be designed?

-The design of a health levy on sugar sweetened beverages would need to consider, the type of tax, its target, the tax rate and how to use the funds raised.
-Public health organisations advocate for revenue from a levy to be put into obesity prevention and for a levy that is high enough to impact manufacturer and purchasing behaviour.
+The design of a tax sugary drinks companies would need to consider, the type of tax, its target, the tax rate and how to use the funds raised.
+Public health organisations advocate for revenue from a tax to fund practical things that make life healthier and cheaper for families, and for a tax that is high enough to act as an inceptive for manufacuers to reforumlate their products.
 Read more on how should an Australian tax on sugar sweetened beverages be designed?.

+Pricing measures for healthier diets